OrnellaAsp/docs/docsrc/templates.md

 The issue number of the card (often "01" where it exists.)

-### Required Direct Debit / ACH fields
+### Direct Debit / ACH fields

-These fields are only required if making a direct debit or ACH payment.
+These fields are only relevant if making a direct debit or ACH payment.
+When submitting a direct debit payment, you have the option of submitting local bank details or an IBAN.

+There are three fields related to local bank details: the account number, branch code and bank code.
+Not all these fields are required in each country, and they are known by different local names (in the UK for example, the "branch code" is known as the "sort code" and the "bank code" is not required.)
+Additionally, some countries have ceased using local bank details entirely, and customers will likely only know their IBAN.

+GoCardless has a good write up of local bank details here: <https://developer.gocardless.com/api-reference/#appendix-local-bank-details>.

 #### DLaccountName